 Looking back over this year, I’ve been all over the board, from writing about teaching children to program to hacking in Emacs.
 This is my “blog” indexing my essays and demonstrations.

-Journaling with Emacs and org-mode
+Journaling with org-mode

 Regardless of whether you are into capturing personal data as part of the Quantified Self movement, or simply like to reflect on your day, I thought Emacs and org-mode would be a good approach to journaling.